nuxeo/doc.nuxeo.com-content/src/blog/speeding-up-the-android-emulator.md

 So far, the x86 VM works as expected and outside of the speed I did not notice any real difference.
 All the Android projects have deployed correctly.
 Android API Sample project runs ok outside of the NDK.

-The only visible point is that the Gallery app (Cooliris) is broken, I tested with a nightly build image, and it works a little bit better, but it's still broken.
+The only visible point is that the Gallery app (Cooliris) is broken.
+I tested it with a nightly build image, and it works a little bit better, but it's still broken.

 Another issue is that in about 10% of the cases, the VM does not boot and you have to reset the VM.
 Since boot is very fast this is not a pain, so I did not investigate further.